List of Kamen Rider 555 characters: Aki Sawada

 Aki Sawada (澤田 亜希, Sawada Aki) is a formerly kind-hearted student of the Ryusei School who was killed by Kitazaki during his attack on the school's reunion, which led to Sawada becoming the Spider Orphnoch (スパイダーオルフェノク, Supaidā Orufenoku) as part of a Smart Brain experiment.
 Turning his back on his former life, he kills fellow classmate Saya Kimura to steal the Delta Gear and join Lucky Clover.
 Not long after joining, he develops a habit of folding animal-themed origami and lighting them on fire before initiating a massacre while listening to rap music, with the flame usually dying out once he kills the last person present.
 After returning the Delta Gear to the Ryusei School however, Kyoji Murakami brands Sawada a traitor.
 Realizing he still has some humanity left in him, he battles the other Lucky Clover members, sustaining mortal wounds against them, until he is fatally wounded by Masato Kusaka as Kamen Rider Kaixa.
 Before he dies, Sawada tells Takumi Inui to continue fighting as Kamen Rider Faiz to save humanity.

-As the Spider Orphnoch, Sawada possesses superhuman strength, agility, accuracy, and jumping capabilities, the ability to cling to walls and ceilings, elastic limbs, spider silk-like hair capable of stretching and piercing concrete, fire spider silk from his mouth, a giant eye on his chest that is sensitive to movement, and the use of the "Hapo Shuriken", a wheel with eight spikes and a blade that can inject poison into targets that he can use as a melee and ranged weapon.
+As the Spider Orphnoch, Sawada possesses superhuman strength, agility, accuracy, and jumping, the ability to cling to walls and ceilings, elastic limbs, spider silk-like hair capable of stretching and piercing concrete, fire spider silk from his mouth, a giant eye on his chest that is sensitive to movement, and the use of the "Hapo Shuriken", a wheel with eight spikes and a blade that can inject poison into targets that he can use as a melee and ranged weapon.

 Aki Sawada is portrayed by Go Ayano (綾野 剛, Ayano Gō).